Class DataLakeDirectoryClient

 public com.azure.core.http.rest.Response<DataLakeDirectoryClient> createSubdirectoryWithResponse(String subdirectoryName, DataLakePathCreateOptions options, Duration timeout, com.azure.core.util.Context context) Creates a new sub-directory within a directory.
 If a sub-directory with the same name already exists, the sub-directory will be overwritten.
 For more information, see the Azure Docs.Code Samples

-PathHttpHeaders httpHeaders = new PathHttpHeaders() .setContentLanguage("en-US") .setContentType("binary"); DataLakeRequestConditions requestConditions = new DataLakeRequestConditions() .setLeaseId(leaseId); Map<String, String> metadata = Collections.singletonMap("metadata", "value"); String permissions = "permissions"; String umask = "umask"; String owner = "rwx"; String group = "r--"; String leaseId = CoreUtils.randomUuid().toString(); Integer duration = 15; DataLakePathCreateOptions options = new DataLakePathCreateOptions() .setPermissions(permissions) .setUmask(umask) .setOwner(owner) .setGroup(group) .setPathHttpHeaders(httpHeaders) .setRequestConditions(requestConditions) .setMetadata(metadata) .setProposedLeaseId(leaseId) .setLeaseDuration(duration); Response<DataLakeDirectoryClient> newDirectoryClient = client.createSubdirectoryWithResponse(directoryName, options, timeout, new Context(key1, value1));
+PathHttpHeaders httpHeaders = new PathHttpHeaders() .setContentLanguage("en-US") .setContentType("binary"); DataLakeRequestConditions requestConditions = new DataLakeRequestConditions() .setLeaseId(leaseId); Map<String, String> metadata = Collections.singletonMap("metadata", "value"); String permissions = "permissions"; String umask = "umask"; String owner = "rwx"; String group = "r--"; String leaseId = CoreUtils.randomUuid().toString(); Integer duration = 15; DataLakePathCreateOptions options = new DataLakePathCreateOptions() .setPermissions(permissions) .setUmask(umask) .setOwner(owner) .setGroup(group) .setPathHttpHeaders(httpHeaders) .setRequestConditions(requestConditions) .setMetadata(metadata) .setProposedLeaseId(leaseId) .setLeaseDuration(duration); Response<DataLakeDirectoryClient> newDirectoryClient = client.createSubdirectoryWithResponse(directoryName, options, timeout, new Context(key1, value1));- Parameters:

-- Additional context that is passed through the Http pipeline during the service call.- Returns:
+subdirectoryName- Name of the sub-directory to create.options-DataLakePathCreateOptionstimeout- An optional timeout value beyond which aRuntimeExceptionwill be raised.context- Additional context that is passed through the Http pipeline during the service call.- Returns:

 - A

-used to interact with the sub-directory created.
+Responsewhosevaluecontains aDataLakeDirectoryClientused to interact with the sub-directory created.

 -